-Qualification Grades Subjects not accepted EPQ Alternative offer Contextual Alternative offer GCSE C or above GCSE level maths and English if you did not take it at AS or A level.
-A Level ABB To include Biology (A grade required) and one subject from Chemistry, Geology, Geography, Maths, Environmental Studies or Physics.
+Qualification Grades Subjects required Subjects not accepted EPQ Alternative offer Contextual Alternative offer GCSE C or above GCSE level maths and English if you did not take it at AS or A level.
+ABB grade A levels or an equivalent standard in other qualifications approved by the University.
+To include Biology (A grade required) and one subject from Chemistry, Maths, Physics, Environmental Studies, Geography and Geology.